After years of taking on a sugar company, Preah Vihear activist tries hand as CNRP candidate

 Despite his reservations, Saing sees Rany’s candidacy as an opportunity to “strengthen the party”.
 “I am 55,” he said.
 “I want to promote the lady.”

-A former provincial police officer and father of four adult children, Heang, with his grandfatherly charm, potbelly and welcoming smile, indeed resembles an easygoing small-town cop.
+A former provincial police officer and father of four adult children, Heng, with his grandfatherly charm, potbelly and welcoming smile, indeed resembles an easygoing small-town cop.

-Sitting in mud-flaked trousers on a table beneath his stilted home, Heang shrugged off the CNRP’s anti-Rui Feng grievances.
+Sitting in mud-flaked trousers on a table beneath his stilted home, Heng shrugged off the CNRP’s anti-Rui Feng grievances.

 The villagers of Brame commune, he said, voted for the CNRP in the last commune elections because they thought the opposition party would force the company out of Preah Vihear.